 The next day I made a proposal: I was not willing to start buying the individually wrapped treats, both for environmental and financial reasons, but I was willing to work with him to find some special foods that he would be excited about including in his lunch that we could put into reusable snack bags.
 He was elated.

 Since then we have tried two different snack foods: kettle corn and spicy cheese puffs.
-In both cases, he has been super excited at first and has made sure to pack them along with the rest of his lunch every day.
+In both cases, he has been super excited at first and has made sure to pack them along with the rest of his lunch every day (check out how I get my kids to pack their own school lunches).
 Within a week or two, though, I have noticed that he loses interest.
 This morning I even asked if he wanted to bring some spicy cheese puffs to school and he said no.

 For me, I’ve learned a number of lessons in this experience with him, both in terms of how I communicate with my kids about food and also about how I should view food for myself.